Who is a Live Sound Engineer?

 Networking:

-- Industry Events: Attend industry conferences, workshops, and seminars to network with other professionals and learn about the latest trends and technologies.
+- Industry Events: Attend industry conferences, workshops, and seminars to network with other professionals.

 - Online Communities: Join online forums and social media groups related to audio engineering to connect with peers and mentors.